felix-mueller/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 First give the DMN table a Name Approve Payment and ID approve-payment.
 The ID has to match the Decision Ref in your BPMN process.
 {{< img src="../img/modeler-dmn1.png" >}}

 Next specify the input expressions for the DMN table.
-We will decide about the approval based on the item name:
+We will decide about the approval based on the item name.
+Your rules can also make use of the FEEL Expression Language, JUEL or Script.
+If you like, you can [read more about Expressions in the DMN Engine](/manual/latest/user-guide/dmn-engine/expressions-and-scripts/).
 {{< img src="../img/modeler-dmn2.png" >}}

-After the input, we also should define Name and Label for our Output Column Approved:
+After the input, we also should define *Name* and *Label* for our Output Column Approved:
 {{< img src="../img/modeler-dmn3.png" >}}

-Let's create some rules by click on the plus icon on the left side of the DMN table.
+Let's create some rules by clicking on the plus icon on the left side of the DMN table.
 Also we should change the Output Column to the Data Type `boolean`:
 {{< img src="../img/modeler-dmn4.png" >}}

 Now, your DMN table should look similar to this: